Explore health content from A to Z.

 I need information about...

-Help prevent sneezing, runny nose, and itchy and watery eyes
+Helps prevent sneezing, runny nose, and itchy and watery eyes.

-Reduce swelling of nasal tissue, opening up air passages and relieving sinus pressure
+Reduce swelling of nasal passages and relieve sinus pressure

 Mast cell inhibitors

 Also help prevent cells from releasing histamine

 Prevent and relieve sneezing, itchiness, and runny nose.